chef/chef-web-docs/chef_master/source/chef_quick_overview.rst

 .. tag chef

-Chef is a powerful automation platform that transforms infrastructure into code.
+Chef Infra is a powerful automation platform that transforms infrastructure into code.
 Whether you’re operating in the cloud, on-premises, or in a hybrid environment, Chef automates how infrastructure is configured, deployed, and managed across your network, no matter its size.

 This diagram shows how you develop, test, and deploy your Chef code.